So can a homemade incubator be less expensive while still providing the optimum levels of heat, humidity and security needed for a successful hatch?

-My advice would be to watch all four - they only take a few minutes each - and decide on which combination of features would be best for your situation.
+My advice would be to watch all four - they only take a few minutes each - and decide on which combination of features would be best for your personal situation.

-However, it has some excellent features such as the pebbles to sustain temperature, so it's worth considering combining those with more advanced features in the other two.
+However, it has some excellent features such as the pebbles to sustain temperature.
+So it's worth considering combining those with more advanced features in the other two.

-Of all the instructions available, this is probably my favourite.
+Of all the instructions available, this is probably the one with greatest chance of success.
 It's simple to make, inexpensive and this video has very clear step by step instructions.

 However, this is a detailed video for making the automatic egg turner seen in the video above.
 It's longer than the others (nearly 20 minutes) but if you want to go this route, it's extremely helpful.